Free to build · Open source · Volunteer-built

 Bootcamps and tutorials only go so far.
 The fastest way to become a great developer is to ship real software for real users — and there's no better motivation than knowing it matters.

 Code for Community connects both sides.
-Nonprofits get the tools they need at no cost.
-Developers get production experience, professional references, and the chance to build something meaningful — all backed by professional oversight from Place To Stand.
+Community organizations get the tools they need, free to build.
+Developers get production experience, professional references, and the chance to build something meaningful — all backed by professional oversight.

 Who This Is For